 Former Indian Prime Minister Mrs. Indira Gandhi has failed to appear before the Shah commission,?

-Former Indian Prime Minister Mrs. Indira Gandhi has failed to appear before the Shah commission, which is investigating the 21-months of emergency rule under the government.
+Background: Former Indian Prime Minister Mrs. Indira Gandhi has failed to appear before the Shah commission, which is investigating the 21-months of emergency rule under the government.
 Instead of appearing personally on Monday (21 November), Mrs. Gandhi sent a 17-page statement accusing the commission of being "politically motivated" and indulging in "character assassination".

 SYNOPSIS: Along the approach road to Patiala House, New Delhi's former high court building, where the commission is sitting, strict security precautions were mounted.
 More than 1,000 police, including riot control units, were on duty to deal with the crowds of pro-and anti-Gandhi demonstrators gathered outside.
 Since Mrs. Gandhi resumed an active political life in October, hundreds of people have been arrested in clashes between her supporters and opponents.
 This time, the small turnout consisted mainly of Mrs Gandhi supporters, so the demonstration was muted.